avolutions/canvas-painter/website/docs/shapes/line.md

 ## Draw a line using individual coordinates

-You can also specify a line by providing individual coordinates (`x` and `y` values) for both the start and end positions.
+You can also specify a line by providing individual coordinates (`x` and `y`) for both the start and end positions.

 ```js
 import { Canvas, Line, Point } from '@avolutions/canvas-painter';